Pavreally/AsyncDataAssetManager/README.md

 - Fast and simple management of asynchronous Data Asset loading without the need to use C++ code.
 - The ADAM subsystem supports parallel asynchronous loading of Data Assets from multiple sources, controlling random duplicate load and unload requests in real-time.
 - Supports bulk asynchronous loading of unique Data Assets.
+- This subsystem enables recursive data loading.
+If you load a single DataAsset that includes multiple nested Data Assets, all of them will be loaded and filtered to avoid duplicates in memory.
 - Group your uploaded DataAssets using tags so that they can be unloaded at the right moment <i>(for example, this can be useful if you are uploading DataAssets in parts and want to unload them without affecting other necessary data still stored in memory)</i>.
-- Supports asynchronous loading without memory retention (e.g., if you need to immediately access data and then free up memory).
+- Supports asynchronous loading without memory retention <i>(e.g., if you need to immediately access data and then free up memory)</i>.
 - Disableable debug logs allow you to monitor the entire asynchronous data management process.
 Plugin settings are located in `Project Settings > Plugins > Async Technologies - ADAM`.

 ## Install